-The closure of CFPPs will end on-site occupational hazards described in sub-section on health and safety in section 11.4.1, with a consequent reduction in severe accidents and fatalities to workers on-site.
+The closure of CFPPs will end on-site occupational hazards described in sub-section on health and safety in section 11.4.1, with a consequent reduction in severe accidents and fatalities to workers onsite.
 There will be limited short-term health and safety issues for those workers involved in decommissioning activities.
 However, these are unlikely to be significant if the process is well-planned and delivered.

 The decommissioning phase of CFPPs, if not undertaken to good international industry practice (GIIP), may leave hazardous waste on the site (as described in the sub-sections above on solid waste and land contamination), which could contaminate drinking water, food, and local fisheries, and cause long-term health impacts.
-Workers involved in decommissioning activities should be provided with protective equipment to minimize their risk to exposure to site contaminants.

-The World Bank's Environmental, Health and Safety (EHS) Guidelines provide standard requirements for coal processing power plants58.
+The World Bank's Environmental, Health and Safety (EHS) Guidelines provide standard requirements for coal processing power plants.
 They outline key health and safety risks and management of health issues related to air emissions, wastewater, hazardous materials, wastes, and noise as well as issues concerning occupational and community health and safety in the life cycle of coal mines.
-IFC Performance Standard (PS) 259 also highlights the key labour and working conditions requirements that CFPPs should comply with.
-These include the International Labour Organization (ILO) labour conventions60 for, among other issues, rights of workers, forced labour and child labour.
+IFC Performance Standard (PS) 2 also highlights the key labour and working conditions requirements that CFPPs should comply with.
+These include the International Labour Organization (ILO) labour conventions for, among other issues, rights of workers, forced labour and child labour.
 The Guidelines and PS can be adopted by private investors and companies for activities that are not IFC or World Bank-financed in situations where national regulatory requirements are lower than international standards.

-If closure and the remediation of land are not planned carefully, there is a risk of community exposure to hazardous waste, contaminated land, and open ponds, leading to disease and possible food
+If closure and the remediation of land are not planned carefully, there is a risk of community exposure to hazardous waste, contaminated land and open ponds, leading to disease and possible food insecurity.
+This was experienced in the US when a coal power plant that operated for 40 years was reported to have left behind 9.6 million tons of toxic waste.